-Next time you get a call from a client flabbergasted by your SEO retainer pricing, don’t be surprised when he/she tells you that a competitor offering “natural SEO” has quoted them around a quarter of what you have.
+Next time you get a call from a client flabbergasted by your SEO company pricing, don’t be surprised when he/she tells you that a competitor offering “natural SEO” has quoted them around a quarter of what you have.
 What they don’t mention is that their definition of “natural SEO” is vastly different from yours or in most cases, Google’s.

 So we decided to do a test.
 We typed in the words “SEO services” into google search box and Vince Cuibus, our new SEO Exec compiled a list of the first 100 SEO agencies.
 He then visited each and every one of them and started searching for indicators on what they consider to be natural link building campaign.
 What He found was quite astonishing.
 Out of the 100 sites checked:

 31% of companies still unashamedly offer: directory links, blog commenting, forum links - Some of these websites displayed their toxic link building techniques quite clearly and in plain view while others hide it quite well.
 Here are some examples: